bkushigian/bkushigian.github.io/_posts/2024-07-09-poker-diaries-volume-3.md

 I'm wrapping up week three of my little poker experiment and I hit a bit of a rough patch, so I thought this would be a great time to talk about variance.
-I'm going to start off with some some high level stuff about this past week, then talk about variance for a bit, then get into the nitty gritty details of some poker spots below.
+I'm going to start off with some some high level stuff about this past week, then talk about variance in general.
+I go into some nitty gritty hand review details in [this week's companion post]({{site.baseurl}}/poker-diaries-3-hand-reviews/).

 ## recapping the week